Learn why your current efforts may not be working and how PR can help

 5. Use a PR firm to help you.
 The biggest part of using social media for online reviews is how you engage, respond to and build relationships with customers.
 Having the right content, voice and social media knowledge can make all the difference.
 Unfortunately, many companies do not have the time or expertise to give it the attention it deserves.

 Let Axia Public Relations be your partner in social media and online reputation management.
 We will help you develop strategies to leverage feedback, expand your reach and achieve profitable results.
-Contact us today or download our free e-book The Essential Social Media Management Guide to learn more.
+Contact us today or download our e-book The Essential Social Media Management Guide to learn more.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has been with Axia since December 2013.
 Connect with Axia Public Relations on Twitter at @axiapr.